Application manifest

 Video encoder

-A video encoder type can be specified through the video-encoder field in the manifest file when creating an application, so that a container launched from the application can use a GPU or software video encoder according to different scenarios.
+A video encoder type can be specified through the video-encoder field in the manifest file when creating an application, so that an instance launched from the application can use a GPU or software video encoder according to different scenarios.
+Virtual machines do not have GPU support and hence will use software video encoding.

 Name Description